erocks26/erocks26/README.md

-Hi I'm Ethan Raque.
-I'm an amature programmer who writes dumb shit in rust.
-Have fun ig.
+Hi I'm Ethan I'm an amature programmer who writes dumb stuff in rust.

 <!---
 NintendEthan/NintendEthan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.